Skip to main content

 Washington Voting Guide

-The ballot packet you will receive includes a ballot, a secrecy envelope, and a return envelope.
+The ballot packet you receive includes a ballot, a secrecy envelope, and a return envelope.
 When you receive your ballot, complete the form, sign your name, and place it in the secrecy envelope.
 Be sure to sign the ballot declaration.
-If you fail to sign it, or the signature on the ballot declaration does not match the signature on your voter registration record, you will be contacted by the county elections department.

 Am I eligible to vote in Washington?

-In Washington State you cannot register and vote if:
+In Washington State, you cannot register and vote if:

 POLLING PLACE FINDER